About the ensemble

 Lorelei advances the women's vocal ensemble through passionate, engaging artistry and creative collaboration.
 Committed to a fresh and culturally relevant repertoire, Lorelei reimagines and cultivates bold compositional voices in performances that transform audience perspectives and expectations.

-Heralded for its “warm, lithe, and beautifully blended” sound (New York Times) “impeccable musicality” (Boston Globe) and unfailing display of the “elegance, power, grace, and beauty of the human voice” (Boston Musical Intelligencer) Boston’s Lorelei Ensemble is quickly becoming recognized as a source of some of the most innovative and inventive programming in Boston and beyond.
-Lorelei is an all-professional vocal ensemble, comprising nine women whose expertise ranges from early to contemporary repertoire, and whose independent careers as soloists and ensemble singers across the globe lend to the rich and diverse vocal palate that defines the ensemble’s consistent delivery of “exact, smooth, and stylish” programming (Boston Globe).
+Heralded for its “warm, lithe, and beautifully blended” sound (The New York Times) “impeccable musicality” (The Boston Globe) and unfailing display of the “elegance, power, grace, and beauty of the human voice” (Boston Music Intelligencer) Boston’s Lorelei Ensemble is quickly becoming recognized as a source of some of the most innovative and inventive programming in Boston and beyond.
+Lorelei is an all-professional vocal ensemble, comprising nine women whose expertise ranges from early to contemporary repertoire, and whose independent careers as soloists and ensemble singers across the globe lend to the rich and diverse vocal palate that defines the ensemble’s consistent delivery of “exact, smooth, and stylish” programming (The Boston Globe).

-Actively participating in the Boston music scene, Lorelei delivers a home concert series each year, presenting programs that are at once fresh and familiar to its audiences.
-Regularly collaborating with performing and presenting organizations, Lorelei looks forward to performances at Boston Symphony Hall and Carnegie Hall in 2017 with the Boston Symphony Orchestra, delivering the U.S. premiere of George Benjamin’s Dream of the Song.
-Past seasons have featured performances in collaboration with the Boston Modern Orchestra Project, Odyssey Opera, Grand Harmonie, Boston Percussion Group, and Juventas New Music.
+Actively participating in the Boston music scene, Lorelei regularly delivers self-produced concerts for its home audience, presenting programs that are at once fresh and familiar, frequently featuring new works commissioned by and for the ensemble.
+In 2017, Lorelei joined forces with the Boston Symphony Orchestra, performing George Benjamin’s Dream of the Song at Boston's Symphony Hall and Carnegie Hall.
+Past seasons have featured collaborations with other local ensembles, including the Boston Modern Orchestra Project, Odyssey Opera, Grand Harmonie, Boston Percussion Group, and Juventas New Music.
 Launching “Lorelei on the Rocks” in 2014, a fringe chamber series in a local art gallery, Lorelei connected performers and audiences through the creation of an intimate “salon” experience while supporting local businesses and connecting with new audiences.

-In addition to its annual Boston concert season, Lorelei regularly performs on concert series throughout New England and the United States, and enjoys residencies at various academic institutions.
-Appearances include the Metropolitan Art Museum, Twelfth Night Series at Trinity Wall Street, Isabella Stewart Gardner Museum, Schubert Club of St. Paul, Louisville Chamber Music Series, Kent Hall Masters Series, Macalester College New Music Series, Pittsburg State University Chamber Music Series, Monadnock Music Festival, Mount Holyoke College, the Harvard University Women’s Choral Festival, and guest appearances state and national ACDA and Chorus America conferences.
+In addition to its annual Boston concert season, Lorelei maintains a national touring schedule, enjoying performances and residencies at various academic institutions and venues across the country.
+Appearances include the Metropolitan Art Museum, Tanglewood Festival of Contemporary Music, Trinity Wall Street's Twelfth Night Festival, the Isabella Stewart Gardner Museum, Rockport Chamber Music, the Schubert Club of St. Paul, Louisville Chamber Music Series, Kent Hall Masters Series, Macalester College New Music Series, Pittsburg State University Chamber Music Series, the Monadnock Music Festival, Mount Holyoke College, the Harvard University Women’s Choral Festival, and guest appearances state and national ACDA and Chorus America conferences.

 Under the direction of founder and Artistic Director Beth Willer, Lorelei has established a remarkable and inspiring artistic vision.
-Receiving Chorus America’s 2014 Louis Botto Award for “Innovative Action and Entrepreneurial Zeal,” and Boston University’s Kahn Career Entry Award, Willer will continue to expand Lorelei’s current work, creating relevant and invigorating programming that stretches and challenges performers and audiences alike.
+Receiving Chorus America’s 2014 Louis Botto Award for “Innovative Action and Entrepreneurial Zeal,” and Boston University’s competitive Kahn Career Entry Award, Willer continues to expand Lorelei’s artistic work, creating relevant and invigorating programming that stretches and challenges performers and audiences alike.